Develop U-SQL scripts by using Data Lake Tools for Visual Studio

 Submit a Data Lake Analytics job

-Paste the previous script into the Script.usql window.
+Paste the script from Write your first U-SQL script into the Script.usql window.

 - Job Summary shows the summary of the job.